ClojureBridge/drawing/curriculum/create-something.md

 To draw snowflake, she used Quil's `image` function, described in the API, [image](http://quil.info/api/image/loading-and-displaying#image).
-The x and y parameters, 400 and 10, from the upper-left corner was the position she set to draw the snowflake.
+The x and y parameters were 400 and 10 from the upper-left corner, which was the position she set to draw the snowflake.
 To make it falling down, the y parameter should be increased as time goes by.
 In terms of programming, 'moving the snowflake like falling down' means:

-1. set the initial state - (x, y) = (400, 10)
+1. set the initial state, for example, (x, y) = (400, 10)
-2. draw background, then snowflake
+2. draw background first, then snowflake
-3. update the state - increase y parameter, say (x, y) = (400, 11)
+3. update the state - increase y parameter, for example (x, y) = (400, 11)
-4. draw background, then snowflake
+4. again draw background first, then snowflake
 5. repeat 2 and 3, increasing y parameter

 In her application, the "changing state" is the y parameter only.
 How she could increment y value by one?
 Yes, Clojure has `inc` function.
-This is the one she used.
+This was the one she used.

 Here's what she did: